 Apple MacBook Air 15-inch (M5) vs Samsung Galaxy Book5 Pro

-The MacBook Air 15-inch with M5 chip and Samsung Galaxy Book5 Pro are premium ultrabooks targeting creative professionals and power users.
-The MacBook excels in battery life and optimization, while the Galaxy Book5 Pro offers Windows flexibility and OLED display options.
+The MacBook Air 15-inch with M5 chip and the Samsung Galaxy Book5 Pro are both premium ultrabooks targeting creative professionals and power users.
+The MacBook excels in battery life and ecosystem integration, while the Galaxy Book5 Pro offers Windows flexibility and AMOLED display technology.

 Apple MacBook Air 15-inch (M5)